Blippar: Recognition

-Blippar has been ranked in CNBC’s global ‘Disruptor 50’ list, as well as being named top Business Innovator by Bloomberg, and most innovative AR company by Fast Company in 2018.
+Blippar has been ranked in CNBC’s global ‘Top-50 Disruptors’ list, as well as being listed as a 'Top -20 Business Innovator' by Bloomberg, and 'Most Innovative AR Company' by Fast Company in 2018.
 Blippar has won awards including best AR app at Mobile World Congress in 2017.
 The company was also shortlisted for the Most Effective Use of VR and AR at The Drum Awards for Digital Industries in 2020 for its work with OnePlus.